rkumar/zfm/README.md

 In my case, "tmp" is the 2nd entry so i press 2.
 If i use this often I only need press "t2" to get to tmp.
 I could also press "tm" and if there is no other entry starting with "tm" we automatically go into "tmp".

 You may also press "backspace" to erase the pattern one by one.
 Please note that the pattern accumulates.
 Usually a stray untrapped key results in the pattern being cleared completely.
 Otherwise, the "," (BACK key) will take you a level up and clear the pattern.
-(FIXME need to have a defined way of clearing pattern)

 Press the ZFM_GOTO_KEY (currently "+" (plus sign)).
 You are prompted for a path.
 Type /usr/local/lib, pressing the tab after lo and li.
 Press ENTER to jump to that directory.

+Press "?" to see what keys are available.
+This should work in menu's too.

 Press the colon (":") and type an arbitrary shell command.
 You can type "q" or "quit" to quit, help or ? should show you some canned actions.